BASITALI96/Twitter-Sentiment-Analysis/README.md

 pip install -r requirements.txt

-### Setting up Twitter API Access
+Setting up Twitter API Access
-To fetch tweets, you need to have a Twitter Developer account and create an application to obtain your API keys:
+To fetch and analyze tweets in real-time, you'll need access to the Twitter API.
+Follow these steps to set up your Twitter API access:

+1. Apply for a Twitter Developer Account
-Go to the Twitter Developer Platform and sign in.
+Navigate to the Twitter Developer Platform and sign in with your Twitter account.
-Create an app and generate API keys.
+Apply for a developer account by following the on-screen instructions.
+You'll need to provide details about how you plan to use the Twitter data.
+2. Create a Twitter Developer Project and App
+Once your developer account is approved, create a new project and app within the Twitter Developer portal.
+Go to the Projects & Apps section and select Overview.
+Click on + Create Project.
+Fill in the project details and proceed to create an app within this project.
+After creating your app, you will be provided with your API key, API secret key, Access token, and Access token secret.
+Keep these credentials safe as you'll need them for the project.

 We welcome contributions from everyone.
 You can contribute by submitting bugs, suggesting enhancements, or by helping with code contributions.